 The Society is based in England and its headquarters are at Ledstone Farm, Ledstone, Kingsbridge, South Devon.
 Our members so far come from Australia, Canada, Cayman Islands, Netherlands, New Zealand, South Africa, UK and USA.

 The Society belongs to The Guild of One Name Studies and the Devon Family History Society.

-After 30 years, the society is still thriving and attracting new members mainly through this website.
+After many years, the society is still thriving and attracting new members mainly through this website.

 Hugh R G Lidstone, Founder

 Hugh R G Lidstone was born at Probus, Cornwall in 1913, but was brought up in Bexhill, Sussex.
 After school he worked at his fathers garage business in Sussex but in 1933 the family moved to Plymstock in Devon where they opened a garage in Yealmpton.
 On moving to Devon Hugh met Dorothy Harvey and in September 1938 they were married.

 In 1938 Hugh enrolled in the Royal Air Force and served for 24 years before retiring from the RAF in 1962.
 In 1944 By the King's Order Flight Sergeant HRG Lidstone Royal Air Force was Published in the London Gazette on 14 January 'As mentioned in a Despatch for distinguished service I am charged to record His Majesty's high appreciation' signed Archibald Sinclair, Secretary of State for Air.
 On 2nd June 1962 Aire Chief Marshal E.L.
 Huddlestone, Air Officer Commanding-In-Chief, Royal Air Force Transport Command issued his Commendation to Squadron Leader HRG Lidstone 'in appreciation of the meritorious service which you have rendered to the Royal Air Force while serving in transport command'.